-- Leaders can access a variety of sources of weather forecasts and interpret such weather forecasts to predict the actual conditions to be encountered. - Leaders can plan an appropriate safe journey based on the group's aspirations and ability. - The Leader will navigate effectively and should be able to locate their current position on a map or via a suitable navigational device. - The Leader should be able to work out an appropriate escape route using a map.
+- Leaders can access a variety of sources of weather and be able to interpret such weather forecasts, to predict the actual conditions to be encountered. - Leaders can plan an appropriate session based on the group's aspirations and ability.

 Access and Environment